cobradev4/Python-Chess/README.md

  * Fix unknown bugs in the game
  * Implement smooth drag and drop graphics
  * Make more compatible with alternate resolutions
+ * Add rule where a player can get more queens from pawn upgrade